 Waste reduction and recycling

 Waste reduction and recycling are the focus of Level One of the King County Green Schools Program.
-Recognition is awarded after each school or school district meets criteria in the Level One Best Practices Guide.
+Schools and districts receive recognition after meeting Level One requirements and completing the Level One recognition form.
 See How it works for more information about the program.

 Both waste reduction and recycling are important.
-By rethinking, reducing, reusing and recycling the products it uses, schools can reduce the following:
+By rethinking, reducing, reusing and recycling the products it uses, schools can reduce:

-- Pollution caused by the mining, manufacture, transportation, and disposal of products.
+- Pollution caused by mining, manufacture, transportation, and disposal of products.